veronicapoda/multiplex-rems/README.md

 # Multiplex relational event models of self-reported and perceived gossip

 This repository contains the code used for the simulation study and empirical application presented in the paper *Multiplex relational event models of self-reported and perceived gossip*.

+Gossiping is a complex social phenomenon that can be viewed as a dynamic multiplex process, where self-reported and perceived gossip interactions coexist and may influence each other over time.
+We develop Multiplex Relational Event Models (MREMs), an extension of relational event models that jointly captures time-ordered events across multiple relational layers.
+The proposed framework includes endogenous covariates to model both within- and between-layer influences, together with linear, smooth, and random effects to account for temporal patterns and heterogeneity across classes and individuals.
+We evaluate the proposed framework through simulation studies and an empirical application to longitudinal school survey data from Hungary, where gossip events are only partially observed.
+The results illustrate how MREMs can capture the influences of self-reported and perceived gossip on each other and account for both within- and cross-network effects.